newman-theinnovator/e-portfolio-1/README.md

 3. Explore the different HTML and CSS files within the repository to see the implementation details of each project.

-4. Open the HTML files in a web browser to view the rendered web pages and experience the responsive designs and creative experiments.
+4. Open the HTML files in a web browser to view the rendered web page and experience the responsive designs and this creative experiment.

 **Contributing** 🤝:
 I welcome contributions and suggestions to enhance this practice portfolio project.
 If you have any improvements, ideas, or bug fixes, please feel free to open an issue or submit a pull request.